DETAILED ACTION

 determines parameters of the selected subset of data (para.[0013]; “deriving values, m1, ..., mM of a metric, M, representative of data associated with the device” and para.[0043]; “The metrics are representative of data associated with a device of a computer system”).

-implements an extreme value theory (EVT) algorithm to determine a probability value for the feature based at least in part on the determined parameters (para.[0043]; “modelling the distribution of values of metrics, using extreme value theory …..distribution is then used to calculate the survival probabilities of observations of values of the metric.
+determines based on an extreme value theory (EVT) algorithm a probability value associated with the feature based at least in part on the determined parameters (NOTE: para.[0043]; “modelling the distribution of values of metrics, using extreme value theory …..distribution is then used to calculate the survival probabilities of observations of values of the metric.
 The survival probability is the probability of observing a more extreme value than the observed value” and para.[0086]; “extreme value theory is used.
 In particular, the method of Peaks Over Thresholds (POT) is used for estimating tail probabilities and quantiles from observed data”).

-in response to the determined probability value for the feature, generates an outlier score for the feature (para.[0013]; “the probability of observing a more extreme value of the metric than a given value, m, of the metric, wherein the probability is used to determine whether the device is behaving anomalously” and para.[0014]; “probability of observing a more extreme value may be the probability of observing a greater value than the given value, m, when the given value is greater than a suitable quantile point of the values, mi, ... , mN; and/or wherein the probability of observing a more extreme value is the probability of observing a smaller value than the given value, m, when the given value is less than a suitable quantile point of the values, mi, ... , mN”).
+generates an outlier score associated with the feature based on the determined probability value (NOTE: para.[0013]; “the probability of observing a more extreme value of the metric than a given value, m, of the metric, wherein the probability is used to determine whether the device is behaving anomalously” and para.[0014]; “probability of observing a more extreme value may be the probability of observing a greater value than the given value, m, when the given value is greater than a suitable quantile point of the values, mi, ... , mN; and/or wherein the probability of observing a more extreme value is the probability of observing a smaller value than the given value, m, when the given value is less than a suitable quantile point of the values, mi, ... , mN”).

-and identifies the subset as anomalous based at least in part on the generated outlier score for the feature (para.[0013]; “wherein the probability is used to determine whether the device is behaving anomalously”).
+and identifies the subset as anomalous based at least in part on the generated outlier score associated with the feature (para.[0013]; “wherein the probability is used to determine whether the device is behaving anomalously”).

 and a task executor, implemented on the processor, that executes an action based on the subset being identified as anomalous (para.[0012]; “Network system administrators/security officers may be sent alerts about any device whose behavior is determined to be sufficiently anomalous”).

-Therefore, it would have been obvious to one of ordinary skill in the art before the invention was filed to incorporate probabilistic forecast of extreme values of the system of Bogachev into probability computation of anomalous behavior of a device of the system of Dean to produce a probabilistic forecast of extreme values based on a statistical model of extremes fitted to data.
+Therefore, it would have been obvious to one of ordinary skill in the art before the invention was filed to incorporate anomaly scoring process of the system of Zohrevand into probability computation of anomalous behavior of a device of the system of Dean to Therefore, it would have been obvious to one of ordinary skill in the art before the invention was filed to incorporate anomaly scoring process of the system of Zohrevand into probability computation of anomalous behavior of a device of the system of Dean to analyzes behavioral patterns, and reports suspicious events for further investigation

 As per claim 10, the rejection of claim 9 is incorporated and further Dean et al (US 2017/0230392 A1) discloses,